nestjsx/nest-emitter/README.md

 }
 ```

-after that let's bring up our secret weapon; the `StrictEventEmitter`
+After that let's bring up our secret weapon; the `StrictEventEmitter`!

 ```ts
 // app.events.ts